business and corporation records

 In other cases there may be more documents in the file, including more detailed information on the company, correspondence about the company with the California Department of Business Oversight, or letters of complaint to the California Department of Business Oversight concerning the company.
 In rare cases there may be information about the people or companies to whom the securities have been issued.

 Accessing Department of Corporation Files

-You should call a California Department of Corporations office first to make sure the file for the company in which you are interested is located at that office.
+You should call a California Department of Business Oversight office first to make sure the file for the company in which you are interested is located at that office.
 You can request to have the file transferred to that office, but it could take a week or so for it to be delivered.